 Long-lived assets to be held and used are required to be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 In general, any long-lived assets to be disposed of are reported at the lower of carrying amount or fair value less cost to sell.
 The District periodically evaluates the recoverability of its long-lived assets, including real estate and improvements and deferred costs, using objective methodologies.
 Such methodologies include evaluations based on cash flows generated by the underlying assets or other determinants of fair value.
-None of the District's long-lived assets were considered to be impaired as of June 30, 2023.
+See note 7 for further information on impaired assets during the current year.